feldian15/GrinDorms/Written-Reports/sprint1-journal.md

 - Note taker: Ella
 ### Which user stories were activated?
 - Room Poster
-- Room reviewer
+- Room Reviewer
 ### Additional notes describing the session, e.g. observations of the test user's behavior.
 - User was first interested in exploring the dorms, and then went back and explore the review room option.
+It was initially unclear to him as to what the button to see your past reviews did and why one would need that functionality.
+- He did not seem to notice or be interested in the general information we included about the dorm building.
 ### The feedback you got from the tester
-- He would use it to both post rooms and review rooms.
-He would be less likely to use the website if he had to post a review before seeing other reviews.
-He prefers having the images and comments in separate sections, instead of separating them per review.
-Wants to know about the size of the room (from photos) and other general information.
+- He would use the website to both post rooms and review rooms.
+He would be less likely to use the website if he had to post a review before being able to see other reviews.
+The information he would be most interested to learn is the size of the room (by seeing photos) and other general information like how many bathrooms are on a floor.
-- He would like to get info about what a standard single/double/triple is based on the hall building.
+- He would also like functionality to easily compare rooms in different halls in order get information about what a standard single/double/triple is based on the hall building.
-### Notes on how to revise your testing procedure for the next user
--
 ### Describe changes to your prototype
-- Change the search page.
+- We sketched a whiteboard prototype for the search page illustrating an alternative way to filter rooms to ask future testers if they would prefer that to our current functionality.
 ### other changes your team decided to make from your own thoughts and ideas from the testing session
-- Make the dorm building info bigger on the page so users notice it, and don't directly click on the floor to find rooms.
+- Make the dorm building info bigger on the page so users notice it, and don't immediately click on the floor to find rooms.
-### other things you added to your prototype, not necessarily based on the testing session
--

 ### 3 major questions that you asked the test user for feedback on, and the test user's responses.

 ### Spontaneous feedback from the test user, and questions you came up with on the spot
+- We asked him about display of information on each room review, and he prefers having the images and comments in separate sections instead of linking images to their respective comments.
+This differs from Kailee's opinions.
 ### Summarize the changes to your requirements after each test and describe why you made each change

-### Summarize the changes to your prototype after each test and describe why you made each change

 ### Include one or more photos of your revised prototype where the difference between the original and revised version can be plainly seen
+Sketch of alternative search functionality:

 ## Test 5 (Devon)
-- We tested this with Devon, a first-year Grinnell College student who is a real stakeholder in our website.
+- We tested this with Devon, a Grinnell College student on the football team who is a real stakeholder in our website.
 He is a naive user, as he did not know about our project before our test with him.
-- Such as with Jacob, we tested with Devon because we were interested in the perspective of a first-year student and learning what functionality he would like in the website.
+- Such as with Jacob, we tested with Devon because we were interested in the perspective of a student-athlete and learning what functionality he would like in the website.
-### Date and time of the test session**
+### Date and time of the test session
-- Tuesday February 25 at 6:00
+- Tuesday February 25 at 6:15
 ### A narrative describing the test.
 -  Devon was given the opportunity to navigate the website on his own.
 ### What roles did each team member play during the test?